prajith-nair/kubernetes-lab/README.md

 sudo sysctl --system
 ```

-Initialize the Kube Master.
+Step 6) Initialize the Kube Master.
 Do this only on the master node.

 ```
 sudo kubeadm init --pod-network-cidr=10.244.0.0/16 mkdir -p $HOME/.kube